DIY Plumbing: A Comprehensive Guide to Addressing Home Plumbing Problems

 Can I fix a plumbing problem myself?

-The most common plumbing problems are dripping water from faucets, blocked drains, and low water pressure.
+The most common plumbing problems are leaky faucets, running toilets blocked drains, and low water pressure.

-There are a few essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape, and a screwdriver.
+There are a few essential tools such as a plunger, adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?